isiii555/notification-service/README.md

 ### 7. **Configuration**
 Providers, channels, priorities, and enable/disable statuses are configurable through the `appsettings.json` file.

+### 8. **Logs**
+In this project, currently, errors are logged using Console.WriteLine for simplicity and quick debugging.

+In a real-world, production environment, it is recommended to use a proper logging system such as ILogger.
+This provides better log management, including logging to files, centralized systems, and more control over log levels (e.g., Info, Warning, Error).
+Transitioning to ILogger would ensure scalable, maintainable, and more robust logging practices.

 #### Example Configuration (`appsettings.json`):
 ```json